chrisnoonan98675/site/xl-deploy/how-to/using-xl-deploy-logging.markdown

 XL Deploy writes an audit log for each human-initiated event on the server.
 For each event, the following information is recorded:

-* the user making the request
+* The user making the request
-* the event timestamp
+* The event timestamp
-* the component producing the event
+* The component producing the event
-* an informational message describing the event
+* An informational message describing the event

 For events involving CIs, the CI data submitted as part of the event is logged in XML format.

 These are some of the events that are logged in the audit trail:

-* the system is started or stopped
+* The system is started or stopped
-* a user logs into or out of the system
+* A user logs into or out of the system
-* an application is imported
+* An application is imported
-* a CI is created, updated, moved or deleted
+* A CI is created, updated, moved, or deleted
-* a security role is created, updated or deleted
+* A security role is created, updated, or deleted
-* a task (deployment, undeployment, control task or discovery) is started, cancelled or aborted
+* A task (deployment, undeployment, control task, or discovery) is started, cancelled, or aborted

 By default, the audit log is stored in `log/audit.log`.
 The audit log is rolled over daily.

-## Script log
+## Enable the script log

 The `logback.xml` file also contains a section that allows you to enable logging of all XL Deploy scripts to a separate log file called `log/scripts.log`.
 By default, this section is commented out.